Modern knitwear layered under a denim blazer, worn by a man in a rustic barn setting with warm lighting

 Advanced Finishing Techniques

 Laser finishing, ozone fading, and bio-washing allow for precise distressing and softening of denim without the need for excessive water or chemicals.
-These methods ensure that each piece of designer knitwear looks distinctive and stands up to wear and tear, making it a valuable addition to any fashion-forward wardrobe.
+These methods ensure that each piece of designer knitwear looks distinctive and withstands wear and tear, making it a valuable addition to any fashion-forward wardrobe.

 Innovations in Modern Knitwear